 The OpenSciEd initiative was launched to address a critical need in science education: the need for high quality science instructional materials that are standards-aligned and practical for broad implementation.
 Led by BSCS Science Learning, a national consortium of curriculum developers and researchers is currently creating a three-year middle school science program to be distributed for free.

 The program’s classroom materials and associated teacher professional learning materials are:

-One-third of the middle grades science program (six units) are now available for free download at openscied.org .
+The complete, three-year middle grades science program is now available for free download at openscied.org.

 This 6th grade unit on weather, climate, and water cycling is broken into four separate lesson sets.
 In the first two lesson sets, students explain small-scale storms.
 In the third and fourth lesson sets, students explain mesoscale weather systems and climate-level patterns of precipitation.
 Each of these two parts of the unit is grounded in a different anchoring phenomenon.

 The unit starts out with anchoring students in the exploration of a series of videos of hailstorms from different locations across the country at different times of the year.
 The videos show that pieces of ice of different sizes (some very large) are falling out of the sky, sometimes accompanied by rain and wind gusts, all on days when the temperature of the air outside remained above freezing for the entire day.
 These cases spark questions and ideas for investigations, such as investigating how ice can be falling from the sky on a warm day, how clouds form, why some clouds produce storms with large amounts of precipitation and others don’t, and how all that water gets into the air in the first place.